pnarsina/w251_chess_objectid_n_rl/README.md

-### Chess board and piece Identification and Legal move generation using Reinforcement Learning
+## Chess board and piece Identification and Legal move generation using Reinforcement Learning
-This is for Berkeley's MIDS program - course w251 - Final Project.
+#### This is for Berkeley's MIDS program - course w251 - Final Project.

 Authors: Prabhu Narsina

+<b>summary</b>: Online chess has become prevalent with all young kids and most adults playing more during the last 18 months as we all sat at home with the COVID situation.
+However, there are a good number of players who prefer to play on a physical chess board.
+Online chess brings in a number of advantages like opening up to play anyone in the world and any time of the day.
+I believe we can provide the same online benefits to the players who prefer to play on a physical chess board.I here bring in the simple concept of digitizing a chess board using object identification and identifying / generating a legal move based on Reinforcement Learning.
+The digitization of the chess board involves three parts, 1) Chess board  2) Chess pieces identification 3) find the cell position for each chess piece.
+In the past, there have been efforts to identify chess pieces and translate them into a digital representation using the Canny edges, Hough transformation for finding lines and calculating intersection points.
+One of the techniques used to find chess piece type is to use cell piece location, extract image part for each cell and use Image classification technique (using CNNs).
+I used a unique approach to solve the problem of finding a Chess board here, i.e use the same object identification technique for chess board by labelling for two different classes for inboard and outboard.

 Directory Structure:
     docker Folder:
     1 Docker files to create containers for Jetson NX device